Skip to content

 Diane Comer

-This book is a search for the kind of intimacy with God every woman longs for.
-It is a story of trying to be a good girl, of following the rules, of longing for a satisfaction that eludes us.
-Using vivid parallels between her own deafness and every woman’s struggle to hear God, Diane learned to listen to God, finding intimacy with her Savior and the soul deep satisfaction.
+This book details a search for the intimacy with God every woman longs for.
+It is a story of trying to be a good girl, following the rules, and longing for a satisfaction that eludes us.
+Using vivid parallels between her deafness and every woman’s struggle to hear God, Diane learned to listen to God, finding intimacy and soul-deep satisfaction with her Savior.

 Buy from Amazon